 Have you ever had to use the services of a Public Defender?
 Are you happy with how they handled your case?

-Washington County court records are are public records and are available upon request.
+Washington County court records are public records and are available upon request.
 Court records contain a court case file containing a sheet called a docket sheet and every documents filed in the course of your case.
 You are able to access your court records using the Washington County website, or at the Clerk of Court’s office.

 Clerk of Court